taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 The cuttlefish mechapet belches, breaking the awkward silence.
 Min and Rhee stare, then they both start to laugh.

-Rhee, looking at BIOSILICA teen while reaching a hand towards the mechapet: "May I?"
+Rhee, looking at Biononymous teen while reaching a hand towards the mechapet: "May I?"

-BIOSILICA teen nods as the mechapet eagerly stretches out its arms to Rhee: "I'm Iri, I like you!"
+Biononymous teen nods as the mechapet eagerly stretches out its arms to Rhee: "I'm Iri, I like you!"

-After a moment of scratches and head pats, Rhee draws her head back from petting Iri and tilts her head curiously at the BIOSILICA teen.
+After a moment of scratches and head pats, Rhee draws her head back from petting Iri and tilts her head curiously at the Biononymous teen.

-Rhee: "I've heard of people who dress like you, and have mechapet companions...are you a follower of the Biosilica religion?"
+Rhee: "I've heard of people who dress like you, and have mechapet companions...are you a follower of the Biononymous religion?"

-BIOSILICA teen nods their head silently as the front of their mask spells out, "Yes."
+Biononymous teen nods their head silently as the front of their mask spells out, "Yes."

-Rhee: "I heard that Biosilicans only use their voices for religious rituals and with members of their family...is that true?"
+Rhee: "I heard that Biononymouss only use their voices for religious rituals and with members of their family...is that true?"

-BIOSILICA teen nods again.
+Biononymous teen nods again.

-Rhee: "So are there any deaf Biosilicans?"
+Rhee: "So are there any deaf Biononymous?"

-BIOSILICA teen's mask rearranges to spell, "Of course!"
+Biononymous teen's mask rearranges to spell, "Of course!"

 Rhee: "Then how...?"

 Iri, giggling: "You have more senses than your eyes and ears!"

-The BIOSILICA teen extends a hand palm forward to Rhee, a ghost of a smile visible beneath the teen's face mask.
-After a moment of confusion, Rhee puts her palm against the BIOSILICA teen's hand, who presses against Rhee's hand as Rhee suddenly looks as if she's being lightly electrocuted.
+The Biononymous teen extends a hand palm forward to Rhee, a ghost of a smile visible beneath the teen's face mask.
+After a moment of confusion, Rhee puts her palm against the Biononymous teen's hand, who presses against Rhee's hand as Rhee suddenly looks as if she's being lightly electrocuted.

 Rhee: "Aaah! ...oh wow, that was weird!"
 Rhee stares at her hand.

-Then Rhee looks up at the BIOSILICA teen with a grin: "Pleased to meet you, Asoka of Green Haven Hibernia!"
+Then Rhee looks up at the Biononymous teen with a grin: "Pleased to meet you, Asoka of Green Haven Hibernia!"
 Iri claps two of its arms in celebration and looks enormously pleased.

 ### Page 7